vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 intellectual vs economic risk
 is there really a 'spectrum'?

+- Re-examine existing paradigms, tools, languages, and IRs - re-design them if we can do a better job!
+The same idea that applies to ISAs also applies to HDLs, scripts, schemas, and so forth.
+    - Never be constrained by having to 'support' what already exists - this constraint is only an industry concern!
+The ability to break free of this constraint is the power of academia
+    - But what if industry doesn't want to use our things?!
+Who cares, this isn't the point of research anyways.
+And see RISC-V as an example - if the new paradigm (better cleanroom ISA) and its tools (assembler, compiler, peripheral specs) are in place, then a new ecosystem can evolve around them given time.
+We can boil the ocean - that should also not be a limiter.
+We can throw away old things!
+Having to support old things shouldn't be a limiter either!

 - Palladium, arch sim with palladium cores on chip, rtl sims opt, bridge reuse firesim and palladium and maybe bringup, dse, fpga overlay
     - Credit to Daniel Sanchez's group at MIT who are doing great work in this area
 - Alladin like stuff